xmatters-tko/battlesnake-ruby/README.md

 This is loosely based on Heroku's official [Getting Started with Ruby App](https://github.com/heroku/ruby-getting-started).
 The web.rb is where the three actions must be implemented: start, move, end.
 Each handler is already set up to parse and render JSON.

 ## Pre-requisite Accounts
 Every team must show up with a laptop and create the following accounts in order to use the provided start snake.
-You are welcome to use an existing accounts if you have them already.
+You are welcome to use existing accounts if you have them already.
 * Create a free account on Github - https://www.github.com/
 * Create a free account on Heroku - https://www.heroku.com/